London and Home Counties Joint Electricity Authority: Operations

 The JEA's powers to purchase land and construct generating stations were extended by the London and Home Counties Joint Electricity Authority Act 1927 (17 & 18 Geo.
-5 Ch. cix.).
+5. c. cix).

 The amount of electricity sold by undertakings agreed to be purchased by the JEA was:

 In 1932 there were 83 authorised undertakers in the district comprising the JEA itself, 44 local authority and 38 companies.